PDOK/DEPRECATED_gml-to-featured/README.md

 Translates xml/gml input to json files which can be handled by featured.

-The resulting files are stored on the system in the directory set by the property "gml-to-featured.jsonstore".
-If this property is not set, the temporary directory is used.
+The resulting files are stored in the java temp directory.

 ## Example usage